 4) They are scalable.
 The low cost and simple manufacturing process for OLCDs can be scaled to large sizes using standard equipment.
 This allows flexible plastic displays to be used for everything from smart watches and notebooks to ultra-thin, bezel-free monitors and TVs in the future.

 5) They offer all the benefits of glass LCD displays.
 By sharing many of the components of traditional LCD displays (as well as the supply chain), OLCDs are a known quantity, with no trade-off in screen performance compared to their glass counterparts.
 They are robust enough to deal with vibrations and large temperature variations, and can be made bright enough for outdoor use without compromising lifespan, ideal for use in vehicles as well as consumer electronics.

-This flexible display technology, developed by our world-class team, is currently being brought to mass production with Truly Semiconductors in China.
+This flexible display technology, developed by our world-class team, is ready to be brought to mass production.
 We can’t wait to see the innovative and unexpected uses OLCD displays are put to in the future.
 If you are looking for a flexible display solution, get in touch with us at firstname.lastname@example.org.